01 of 06

 Hang a Rug

-Have you ever thought to hang a rug on a wall?
-Rugs in graphic patterns make a bold statement in a stairway.
+Have you ever thought to hang a rug on a wall, as opposed to the typical tapestry?
+Rugs in graphic patterns make a bold statement in a stairway or behind a bed/couch in your home.
 Just be sure to choose a rug that looks like it could be meant as a wall tapestry.
-This rug from IKEA, for example, works perfectly because it is woven (i.e. lightweight) and square versus something like a flokati rug, on the other hand, which would likely look out of a place on a wall.
+This rug with an intricate, vintage-looking design, for example, works perfectly because it is woven (i.e. lightweight) and fits beautifully with the eclectic decor of this room.

 04 of 06